Preparing for your studies

 Plan your studies

 As a student on a part-time programme, we recommend that you take between 1-2 courses per semester.
-For many of you starting in January, ‘Community Engagement: Co-constructing Knowledge with Communities’ will be a sensible choice.
-It’s a compulsory course and will help you transition into your studies as you familiarise yourself with the demands of student life online.
-You are also able to study another optional course alongside ‘Community Engagement: Co-constructing Knowledge with Communities’ if you wish, but experience tells us that it is often sensible to begin with one course.
+For many of you starting in September, we have two compulsory courses which we’d encourage you to take.
+These are ‘Theories and Politics of Social Justice’ in Semester 1 and ‘Community Engagement: Co-constructing Knowledge with Communities’ in Semester 2.
+You are also able to study another optional course alongside one of these if you wish.
 Please get in touch with your Student Adviser as soon as possible and they will support you in this process.

 Contact Student Advisers